 Are wooden hot tubs safe?

-Second, the water temperature should be carefully monitored to prevent overheating or scalding.
-Wooden hot tubs typically do not have built-in thermostats, so it’s important to use a separate thermometer and adjust the water temperature accordingly.
-It’s also recommended to limit the soak time to 20-30 minutes at a time and to take breaks to cool down if necessary.
+To avoid overheating or scorching, the water temperature should be carefully watched.
+Since wooden hot tubs sometimes lack internal thermostats, it’s crucial to use a separate thermometer and regulate the water temperature appropriately.
+In addition, it’s suggested to keep soak periods to 20 to 30 minutes at a time and, if needed, take pauses to cool off.

 Wooden bathtub pros and cons